raspberrypilearning/build-a-webpage/en/step_2.md

 + 😜 Your favourite jokes
 + 🎮 A game walk through or other tutorial
 + 🐙 Information about a pet or animal
-+ Some advice that you have found helpful
++ 💬 Some advice that you have found helpful
 + 🏕️ Tourist information about a place you have visited or would like to visit
 + 👩🏿‍🦼 Information about a medical condition or disability that you think more people should be aware of.

+**Tip:** Try to choose a topic that you already know something about.
+This is so you can spend your time building your web page, not researching a topic.

 --- /task ---